jepsen-io/jepsen/infoq/article.markdown

 concurrent.
 Since locks *must* be linearizable, the CAP theorem tells us that distributed lock systems cannot be fully available during a partition--but even if they *were*, it wouldn't prevent write loss.
-Here's a Riak cluster with R=W=QUORUM, where all clients coordinate their writes using a mutex:
+Here's a Riak cluster with R=W=QUORUM, where all clients perform their reads+writes atomically using a mutex.
+When the partition occurs, Riak loses 91% of successful writes:

 ```
 2000 total